 Similarly, if there are any other major changes to your account, rates, or fees, you may find more details in this section.

-This section will only include information from the transaction period.
+Note that this section will only include information from the transaction period.
 Transactions that happened after the billing cycle will be included in the next period’s statement.

 Fees and Interest Charges

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.